 The team is currently developing controllers with the capacity to remotely transmit information about the equipment’s status via satellite or cell phone networks.

 A fifth box contains the controller unit, which serves both as a data recorder and timer.
-Every third day it activates a pump—programmed to run continuously for 24 hours—which draws ambient air through the tubes and across specialized filters in each module.
+Every third day it activates a pump—programmed to run continuously for 24 hours—which draws ambient air through the stacks and across specialized filters in each module.

 While the filters in modules A, B and C all capture particles smaller than 2.5 micrometers in diameter, the design of each filter allows a specific set of analyses to be run on the particles it collects.
 The filter in module D captures particles smaller than 10 micrometers in diameter.